oref1 (super advanced features)¶

 How to turn on SMB/UAM¶

 - As of July 13, 2017, SMB/UAM are in the master branch of oref0 (oref0 0.5.0).
 They are under the advanced features menu, and require you to read these docs carefully from top to bottom on this page in order to enable it during the setup script.
 Afterward, you also need to turn on the relevant settings in preferences.json.
 You may want to experiment with turning only one of them on at a time so you can closely observe the behavior (via both Nightscout and pump-loop.log) in the enabled situation.
 In addition to testing oref1 in “normal” situations, pay special attention to how it behaves in more extreme situations, such as with rescue carbs (announced or not), post-meal activity, etc.

 There are multiple preference toggles for SMB/UAM.
 Check out the preferences page for more details on all the settings, but the short version is:

-* enableSMB_with_bolus means SMB will be enabled DIA hours after a manual bolus * enableSMB_with_COB means SMB will be enabled when you've entered carbs * enableSMB_with_temptarget means SMB will be enabled with eating soon or lower temp targets.
+* enableSMB_with_bolus means SMB will be enabled for the DIA (in hours) after a manual bolus * enableSMB_with_COB means SMB will be enabled when you've entered carbs * enableSMB_with_temptarget means SMB will be enabled with eating soon or lower temp targets.
 For example, if your target is usually 100mg/dL, a temp target of 99 (or 80, the typical eating soon target) will enable SMB.
 Conversely, a higher temp target (101 if your target is 100) will disable SMB.